-The suspension of direct flights from India has been extended to August 21, 2021.
-See the alert on suspension of flights for more information.
+The suspension of direct flights from India has been extended to September 26, 2021.
+Starting September 27, 2021, Transport Canada announced direct flights will resume with additional measures.
+See the alert on flights from India for more information.
 Mental health supports are available through UBC student wellness and the BC government.

 If you’re an international student planning to come to UBC, we are here to help.

 There are important steps to take before you plan your trip.
 It’s important for you to review the guide and understand the process and requirements before you travel.

 Step 1.
 Check if you’re eligible to enter Canada

 Check if you can travel before making travel arrangements.
 Not all students can travel to Canada.

 - Get advice on whether you should travel

 - Learn how the travel restrictions may impact you